Devo: 1973–1978: Formation

 The band continued to perform, generally as a quartet, but with a fluid lineup including Mark's brothers Bob Mothersbaugh and Jim Mothersbaugh.
 Bob played electric guitar, and Jim provided percussion using a set of home-made electronic drums.
 Their first two music videos, "Secret Agent Man" and "Jocko Homo", which both appeared in The Truth About De-Evolution, were filmed in Akron, and Cuyahoga Falls, Ohio, the hometown of most members.
 This lineup of Devo lasted until late 1975 when Jim left the band.
 Lewis would sometimes play guitar during this period, but mainly stayed in a managerial role.
 In concert, Devo would often perform in the guise of theatrical characters, such as Booji Boy and the Chinaman.
-Live concerts from this period were often confrontational, and would remain so until 1977.
 A recording of an early Devo performance from 1975 with the quartet lineup appears on Devo Live: The Mongoloid Years (1992), ending with the promoters unplugging Devo's equipment.

 Following Jim Mothersbaugh's departure, Bob Mothersbaugh found a new drummer, Alan Myers, who played on a conventional, acoustic drum kit.
 Casale re-recruited his brother Bob Casale, and the lineup of Devo remained the same for nearly ten years.

 Devo gained some fame in 1976 when their short film The Truth About De-Evolution, directed by Chuck Statler, won a prize at the Ann Arbor Film Festival.
 This attracted the attention of David Bowie, who began work to get the band a recording contract with Warner Music Group.
 In 1977, Devo were asked by Neil Young to participate in the making of his film Human Highway.
 Released in 1982, the film featured the band as "nuclear garbagemen".
 The band members were asked to write their own parts and Mark Mothersbaugh scored and recorded much of the soundtrack, his first of many.

 In March 1977, Devo released their first single, "Mongoloid" backed with "Jocko Homo", the B-side of which came from the soundtrack to The Truth About De-Evolution, on their independent label Booji Boy.
 This was followed by a cover of the Rolling Stones' "(I Can't Get No) Satisfaction".